190th Street station: History

+Construction and opening

+New York City mayor John Francis Hylan's original plans for the Independent Subway System (IND), proposed in 1922, included building over 100 mi of new lines and taking over nearly 100 mi of existing lines.
+The lines were designed to compete with the existing underground, surface, and elevated lines operated by the Interborough Rapid Transit Company (IRT) and BMT.
+On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval for the construction of the IND Eighth Avenue Line.
+This line consisted of a corridor connecting Inwood, Manhattan, to Downtown Brooklyn, running largely under Eighth Avenue but also paralleling Greenwich Avenue and Sixth Avenue in Lower Manhattan.
+The BOT announced a list of stations on the new line in February 1928, with a station at 190th Street.

-The New York City Board of Transportation began constructing a station at 190th Street in 1928 as part of a subway expansion.
+The BOT began constructing the 190th Street station in 1928.
 Squire J. Vickers, the chief architect of the Dual System, helped design the 190th Street station.
 He was responsible for most stations on the Independent Subway System (IND), and being a painter, he did tile work for the station.
 Robert Ridgway was hired as the chief engineer.
+The finishes at the five stations between 175th and 207th Street, including the 190th Street station, were 18 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the stations from 116th to 207th Street were 99.9 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.

-The station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
+A preview event for the new subway was hosted on September 8, 1932, two days before the official opening.
+The 190th Street station opened on September 10, 1932, as part of the city-operated IND's initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 Construction of the whole line cost $191.2 million.
 Service at this station was provided with express service from its onset.
 While the IRT Broadway–Seventh Avenue Line already provided service to Washington Heights, the new subway via Fort Washington Avenue made subway service more readily accessible.
 Its opening resulted in the development of residential apartment buildings south of the station.